 There was no shortage or bars to attend so we went back to the closest one we could find and continued to drink.
 After a few drinks, Jamie and Guy disappeared so James and I made our way through the city and found a concert in one of the main squares.
 We joined the crowd and sang along until the early hours of the morning.
 Around 2 am we decided we should probably get some sleep so we could be as alert as possible for the run.

 It was pretty clear that the city exceeds its capacity for accommodation during the festival, as people were sleeping in gardens and any grassy area they could find.
 After seeing so many people doing it, I figured it must be safe enough.
 James and I hunted around for a good area and finally found a small patch of grass with a fountain in the middle and surrounded by trees.
 There were already two dozen people sleeping in amongst the trees when we arrived.
 It looked like this was the best place we were going to find so we laid down in the grass, next to the fountain, and closed our eyes.

-This story will be continued in my next post, #54 Run with the Bulls in Spain: Part 2.
+This story continues in my next post, #54 Run with the Bulls in Spain: Part 2.
 Want to be notified when new blog posts are uploaded?
 Subscribe below.

 Dave has been on a mission, since 2010, to cross off the 100 items on his bucket list.
 The stories of his adventures are complimented by life lessons learned along the way and his travel tips are unique to his experiences.